-- 1 offshore wind farm area, of 3 GW. - 1 energy island (caisson structure) to host substation functionality and potentially PtX and maintenance facilities. - Subsea cables from energy island to offshore wind farms. - Subsea cables from energy island to Denmark (Jutland). - Subsea cables from energy island to a neighbouring country.
+- 1 offshore wind farm area, of 3 GW. - 1 energy island (platform or caisson structure or "artificial island") to host substation functionality and potentially PtX and maintenance facilities. - Subsea cables from energy island to offshore wind farms. - Subsea cables from energy island to Denmark (Jutland). - Subsea cables from energy island to a neighbouring country.